mdcdi1315/mdcframework/README.md

 # MDC (.NET Application Development Library)
-MDC (Called __MDCFR__) is a .NET Application Development Library which aims to include an all-in-one solution for your .NET projects
-(It works on any app , even if it is written in C# , Visual Basic or F#).
+MDC (Called __MDCFR__) is a .NET Framework Application Development Library which aims to include an all-in-one solution for your .NET Framework projects (It works on any app , even if it is written in C# , Visual Basic or F#).

 ## Detailed Description
-This .NET Library (__MDCFR__ called) contains anything needed to start and develop easily .NET applications without learning , finding or implementing something very specific in .NET .
+This .NET Framework Library (__MDCFR__ called) contains anything needed to start and develop easily .NET Framework applications without learning , finding or implementing something very specific in .NET Framework .
 It is a single library which allows someone to easily include it in the project he works on.
 Additionally , it provides methods that everyone can use.
 Just Code !

 Usage Example: